-Gotcha.
-There isn’t one.
-But as you can tell from the comments on last week’s query post, and several other query posts I’ve written, everyone is still obsessed with query letters.
-Even after I’ve implied that everyone is overthinking it and should simmer down.
+Just kidding — there isn’t a magic bullet for writing successful queries.
+But as you can tell from the comments on last week’s query tips, and several other query posts I’ve written, everyone is still obsessed with query letters.
+Even after I’ve implied that everyone is overthinking how to write a query and should simmer down.

 - Queries are your first contact with an agent, your foot in the door, your first impression.